ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/page_mechanics.md

 * `custom_repo_url`: Specify an alternative GitHub repository that overrides the repository specified in the config file.
 Default: *site.github.repository_url*.

+* `custom_repo_branch`: Specify an alternative branch on the GitHub repository that overrides the branch in the config file: *site.github.source.branch*.

 * `custom_file_path`: Specify an alternative file on the GitHub repository.
 This replaces the `custom_editme` variable.
 Default: current path of the page.

 ### Related pages